ArthurQianyiZhao/mmWave-AROF-Dataset/README.md

 ### 2. Experimentally Received Waveforms (Rx)

 These are the core of the experimental data, resulting from transmitting the Tx waveforms through the ARoF link under various conditions.
-The sweep of experimental parameters results in a total of **108 unique experimental scenarios**.
+The sweep of experimental parameters results in a total of 108 unique experimental scenarios.

 | **Parameter Category**         | **Values Swept**                |
 | ------------------------------ | ------------------------------- |